-If you need medical care, emergency dental care or would like to meet with a mental health professional, call GeoBlue at the number provided on your insurance card.
-GeoBlue will assist you with scheduling an appointment with an English-speaking medical professional and will arrange for direct billing.
+If you need medical care, emergency dental care or would like to meet with a mental health professional, visit the GeoBlue Global TeleMD app.
+GeoBlue will assist you with a telehealth appointment online, or scheduling an appointment with an English-speaking medical professional and will arrange for direct billing.
 If you do not arrange direct billing or direct billing is not possible, you may have to pay out of pocket for care.
 If you have to pay out of pocket, make sure you ask for an itemized receipt.
 Save the receipts and login to GeoBluestudents.com to file a claim to be reimbursed.